Lerch $\Phi$ asymptotics

+\Abstract{We use a Mellin--Barnes integral representation for the Lerch transcendent $\Phi(z,s,a)$ to obtain large $z$ asymptotic approximations.
+The simplest divergent asymptotic approximation terminates in the case that $s$ is an integer.
 For non-integer $s$ the asymptotic approximations consists of the sum of two series.
-The first one is in powers of $\left(\ln z\right)^{-1}$ and the second one is in powers of $z^{-1}$.
+The first one is in powers of~$(\ln z)^{-1}$ and the second one is in powers of $z^{-1}$.
 Although the second series converges, it is completely hidden in the divergent tail of the first series.
-We use resummation and optimal truncation to make the second series visible.
+We use resummation and optimal truncation to make the second series visible.}

-This paper is in memory of Richard Paris.
-He was an expert in special functions and asymptotics, especially the use of Mellin-Barnes integral representations.
-Most of the techniques that we use in this paper are all coming from his book \cite{Paris2001} (co-authored by David Kaminski).
-Note that in \cite{paris2016stokes} Richard discusses the large $a$ asymptotics for the Lerch transcendent, and he uses a Mellin-Barnes integral representation that is with respect to $a$, whereas \eqref{MBint} is with respect to $z$.